Master of Arts, Religious Studies

 - Recommendation by a faculty member in Religious Studies or an equivalent department at another institution.

 - Admission by the Graduate Committee of the Department of Religious Studies.

 - Core Requirements - 15 hours

-Additional electives: All students must complete additional elective hours selected from 600- and 700-level courses to total 30 hours.
-At least six of the elective hours must be in the Religious Studies Department.
-For students writing a thesis, up to 6 of the elective hours may be in REL 799, Thesis - the first 3 hours typically taken after the student has completed 12 hours of course work and the second 3 hours taken the following semester to complete the thesis.
+- Electives - 15 hours.
+All students must complete two additional seminars (6 hrs), distributed across two of four options: REL 711, 731, 751, 771.
+They must also complete an additional selected from 600- and 700-level courses to total 30 hours.
+At least six of the elective hours must be in the Religious Studies department.
+For students writing a thesis, up to six of the elective hours may be in REL 799, Thesis - the first 3 hours typically taken in the third semester of study after the student has completed at least 12 hours of course work and the second 3 hours taken the following semester to complete the thesis.

 - Research.
 In addition to completing their course work, students must complete either a thesis or a research portfolio in a manner acceptable to the student's Advisory Committee.
-The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Advisory Committee.
+The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Research Advisory Committee.